usris4real/notes4me_bot/README.md

-# notes4me_bot
+# python-telegram-bot template

-This repo will be soon my self-project that inspired my mind.
-I want to easily store and manage my notes on different topics using Telegram Bot API
+This is my custom template for Telegram webhooked bot.

+It uses FastAPI app to handle requests and uvicorn as server